portfolio future paleo porcelain

 Touching upon time & climate

+Since six years I pour my ideas about time, climate, landscapes and matter into porcelain.
 Casting the thinnest translucent eggshell porcelain is an exercise in anticipation of a future climate to express the beauty of Earthly vulnerability and transience.

-Artist-in-residencies at BC3, Basque Centre for Climate Change in Bilbao 2019; EKWC, the European Ceramics Work Centre in 2020; EKWC in 2021; Zone2Source Amsterdam 2021; Cascadas Artspace Barcelona 2022; Zone2Source Amsterdam 2022; ClayKitchen Portugal 2023; Zone2Source Amsterdam 2024; Kouraku Kiln in Arita, Japan 2024; Cool Clay Collective Rotterdam in 2025.
+Artist-in-residencies and public programs at BC3, Basque Centre for Climate Change in Bilbao 2019; EKWC, the European Center-of-Expertise for Ceramics in 2020; EKWC in 2021; Zone2Source Amsterdam 2021; Cascadas Artspace Barcelona 2022; Zone2Source Amsterdam 2022; ClayKitchen Portugal 2023; Zone2Source Amsterdam 2024; Kouraku Kiln in Arita, Japan 2024; Cool Clay Collective Rotterdam in 2025.

 Breath, 2024